bigray0x/blockcast-node/README.md

 - Here’s how you can do it:

 ```
-nano docker-compose.yaml
+cd blockcast-node && nano docker-compose.yaml
 ```

-Navigate to the line where you see 8080:800
+Navigate to the line where you see 8080:8080
 Change it to 8081:8080

 - Save the file using control x + y + enter.